echoprotocol/echowiki/docs/technologies/echorand/overview.md

 - **Producers** are a set of nodes responsible for the construction of a new block from unconfirmed transactions.
 Producers propose the next block to be added to the distributed ledger.
 - **Verifiers** are a set of nodes responible for validating a block proposed by the producers and reaching Byzantine agreement among the set of verifiers about which proposed block to add to the distributed ledger. delegated to verifie and choose the next block of the network.
 Different for each consensus step
 - **Acceptors** are all other network nodes.
-They play a passive role, simply accepting an approved block signed by validators and appending the block to their own local instance of distributed ledger.
+They play a passive role, simply accepting an approved block signed by verifiers and appending the block to their own local instance of the distributed ledger.

-EchoRand consensus is performed in rounds, with either a new block of transactions or an empty block being appended to the distributed ledger after each round.
+EchoRand consensus is performed in **rounds**, with either a new block of transactions or an empty block being appended to the distributed ledger after each round.
+Each EchoRand round consists of three main steps:

+1. Cryptographic Sortition
+2. Block Generation
+3. Best Block Voting and Application

+### Cryptographic Sortition

 At each round, a new set of producers and verifiers is selected from all nodes in the network in such a way that:

 - The distribution of roles for the round is not known to any node in the network before the round begins.
 - The assignement of roles for the round can be computed independently by every network node, without the need for any explicit communication or network-wide coordination to occur.